-The best time to visit Acadia National Park is between August and October, during the late summer and early fall.
-This period generally brings nice weather, few bugs, and stunning autumn colors in the mountains.
+The best time to visit Acadia National Park is from September to October, during the late summer and early fall when the weather is nice and the sceneies are stunning with the autumn colors.

 Best time for good weather

 The best time for good weather in Acadia National Park is in the summer months of June to August.

 That being said, coastal Maine can experience drastic changes in temperatures throughout the day, even in the summer.
 This is particularly true if you venture away from Bar Harbor and into some of the more remote or higher elevation areas of the park.

 Also, keep in mind that the water temperature will be substantially warmer by the end of August than it is in June.
 So, swimming and other water-related activities are usually best in the late summer.

 Best time for camping

 The best time for camping in Acadia National Park is in the summer months between Memorial Day and Labor Day.